 Q: What are the biggest safety issues facing expats living in Taipei or Taiwan?
 Are there any areas expats should avoid?

-A: Taipei is considered one of the safest countries in the world, up there with Tokyo.
+A: Taipei is considered one of the safest cities in the world, up there with Tokyo.
 The traffic takes getting used to, summers are ridiculously hot and humid so you need to stay hydrated.
 There are no areas of Taipei that need to be avoided, even at night.
 When big typhoons hit, usually a few times per summer, you must stay indoors.

 Q: How do you rate the standard of housing in Taipei?
 What different options are available for expats?